Grant of probate

 - an original death certificate issued by the Registry of Births, Deaths and Marriages.
 The death certificate will not be returned after the grant is issued.
 Do NOT file a photocopy certified by a JP or legal practitioner.
 The certificate you file must be the one issued by the Registry of Births, Deaths and Marriages.

 - exhibit clause on Form 47 - Certificate of exhibit

 * Do not attach the will to any other document.
 Never use staples, pins, paperclips or piercing clips.
 If a will has any signs of tampering or damage, e.g. staple holes, rust marks etc., file a Form 111 - Affidavit of plight to explain why.

 Note: The original death certificate, original will and codicil (a supplementary document executed in the same way as a will that explains, modifies, alters or confirms a will previously made) are filed documents and retained by the registry.
-They won’t be returned upon completion.
+They stay on file and CANNOT be returned upon completion.
 If you require another death certificate you will need to purchase one from the Registry of Births, Deaths and Marriages.